 Last month was the prelaunch of the book, hosted by the Culinary Institute of America at Copia in downtown Napa, the city many of these women call home, and it was a resounding success.
 The event showcased a panel of five out of the 65 profiled women in discussion, as well as the opportunity to mix and mingle with more than thirty of the women from the book.
 The discussion panel was comprised of Violet Grgich, the co-proprietor and vice president of Grgich Hills Estates; Hilary Newsom, president of the PlumpJack Group; Lusine Hartunian, owner of Napastak and Napa Valley Distillery; Shannon Kuleto, historian; and Irma Robinson, owner of Southside Café and SMOKE Open Fire, followed by a Q&A.

 The discussion, with the hilarious Traci Dutton—one of wine country’s top sommeliers— leading the dialogue, was followed by a reception that presented delicious small bites and wines from the book.
 Signed copies of the book were available throughout the event (after the women did an assembly-line-style signing prior to the guests’ arrival)!
+This event had me investing in Bar Stools And Bar Tables let alone wine!
+I want to make this glorious product a bigger part of my life.

 It goes without saying that the food and wine served at the event was spectacular, including such delicacies as corn cakes with smoked salmon and crème fraîche, eggplant crostini, and chocolate fudge bites.
 And luckily for those who were unable to attend, these are recipes you can create at home—after picking up a copy of the book, of course.

 Wine Country Women of Napa Valley will be available Tuesday, October 24, online and wherever fine books are sold.
 Looking to meet some of these amazing women who helped put Napa Valley on the map?
 Check out the list of events here and mark your calendars!
+If you ever want to visit Napa Valley for yourself, check out these things to do napa valley, and enjoy yourself!

 . . .